 Thompson's Water Seal (available in hardware stores, used for sealing wood and concrete)

 Note that you should test any of these solutions because their waterproofing ability varies.
-And they will not work on oven baked or air-dry clays to make them durable and waterproof.
+And they will not work on oven baked or air-dry clays to make them waterproof and durable.
 Remember that kiln fired clay has changed into a glass-like form, and air-dry/oven clay has not.
 Also, you cannot use any of these for dinnerware.
 Just for vases, flowerpots, etc. And some people use them over glazes just to get a nice subtle shine, or on the bottom of pots to make them less likely to scratch furniture.

 So if you want your piece to be waterproof, try one of the above products.
 But since those items work by penetrating the clay, and they probably won't penetrate through the acrylic paint, I would put it on the inside of the piece, then protect the painted outside with an acrylic spray sealer like the Duncan products (or similar items available in the hardware store).
 So, for example, if you want to waterproof a flowerpot, put tung oil, Thompson’s water seal, or acrylic floor polish on the inside of the pot.
 Paint and seal the outside.